centrifuge/documentation/docs/user/governance/onchain-voting/index.md

 ## How to vote in a referendum with a Proxy

-If you already have set up a [Proxy wallet](https://docs.centrifuge.io/use/governance-proxy-and-delegation/), you can also vote on on-chain referenda on SubSquare.
+If you already have set up a [Proxy wallet](https://docs.centrifuge.io/use/governance-proxy-and-delegation/), you can also vote on onchain referenda on SubSquare.
 Log in with your Proxy (hot) wallet, navigate to [settings](https://centrifuge.subsquare.io/setting/proxy) and specify your proxied (cold) wallet.

 ![](./images/DefineProxy.png)